yuyuan12138/MethFinder/README.md

     pip install -r requirements.txt
     ```

-### eproducing the results from the MethFinder paper
+### Eproducing the results from the MethFinder paper

 To reproduce the results reported in the paper, make sure the following files exist in the main directory: